Hibaber/Konnekt/README.md

-Register and create your account or use the following one for testing purposes Login
+Register and create your account or use the following one for testing purposes

+Login
 email: ofek@hotmail.com
 password: 123

 Description
-Connekt(SPA) is an online dating application.
-The profiles propose ideal romantic dates.
-Users can "swipe left" to reject a candidate or selects a date and to play to guess a truth and a lie proposed by the profile.
-In order to talk to that person, the lie must be guess.
+Connekt(SPA) is an online application for networking that allows entrepreneurs to build a community and share events.

 Server Install
 npm install